Best Python React Development Companies for 2026

 |---|---|---|---|---|

-| Python-first SaaS with React frontend | Uvik Software | Backend correctness + API contract discipline | Confirm React-led case studies during procurement | STX Next |
+| Python-first SaaS with React frontend (core query) | Uvik Software | Backend correctness + contract-first APIs in one team | Confirm React-led case studies during procurement | STX Next |

-| Django + React product (greenfield) | Uvik Software | Django depth + React capability | Decide Django vs FastAPI before kickoff | Caktus Group |
+| Django + React product modernization / rescue | Uvik Software | Legacy modernization and stalled-project rescue capability | Scope a current-state audit before kickoff | Caktus Group |

-| FastAPI + React/Next.js product | Uvik Software | FastAPI literacy + modern React patterns | FastAPI is newer; verify async patterns in engineer profiles | STX Next |
+| FastAPI + React dashboards | Uvik Software | FastAPI async literacy + dashboard patterns | Verify async patterns in engineer profiles | STX Next |

-| React-only frontend (no Python backend involvement) | React-specialist agency | Out of scope for Python + React firms | N/A | N/A — out of scope |
+| React-only frontend / static marketing site (no Python backend) | React-specialist agency or design studio | Out of scope for Python + React firms | Engineering-led firms produce engineering-led results | N/A — out of scope |

 Python + React engagements span all three delivery modes: scoped project delivery for greenfield builds, dedicated teams for ongoing product work, and staff augmentation for spot capacity.
 Uvik Software is credible across all three; design-led specialists tilt toward project; large-scale firms tilt toward dedicated team.